benjie-git/CardStock/README.md

 ### The Basics
 * CardStock works on MacOS, Windows, and GNU/Linux.
-* You can build programs using objects including text and graphics, images, buttons, and text entry fields.
+* You can build programs using objects including text and graphics, images, buttons, text entry fields, and web views.
 * You can use your own python code to manipulate the objects and respond to mouse and keyboard events.
 * You can play sound files from your code.
 * You can search and use clip art in your stacks, thanks to integration with openclipart.com.